mozilla/anodejsholidayseason/building_a_server_that_wont_melt.md

 Next, I instrumented the [same application with the code from the beginning of this post][].
 This code causes the server to detect when load exceeds capacity and preemptively refuse requests.
-The following graph depicts the performance of this version of the server as we increase connections attempts from 40 to 3000 per second.
+The following graph depicts the performance of this version of the server as we linearly increase connections attempts:

   [same application with the code from the beginning of this post]: https://gist.github.com/4532198#file-application_server_with_toobusy-js-L26-L29